 There are several steps involved in implementing biological control.
 Each step in the process is linked with previous steps and requires a strong scientific base.
 These steps are as follows:

 - STEP 1.
 Accurate identification of the pest species and confirmation of the pest as a target for biological control.

 - STEP 2.
-Surveys for natural enemies (generally insects, mites, nematodes and diseases) are conducted in the area of origin of the pest (usually overseas).
+Surveys for co-evolved natural enemies are conducted in the area of origin of the pest (usually overseas).

 - STEP 4.
 Following approval from federal and state regulatory officials, biological control agents are shipped to a domestic quarantine facility where they are examined to confirm species identity and to determine whether they are free of parasites and diseases.